nutrition

 January 24, 2026

 While researching nutrition strategies to put my body in the strongest possible position to fight cancer again, cruciferous vegetables consistently rose to the top.
-(I still have to slow down to pronounce it correctly: [kroo-sif-er-uhs].)
-This does not mean these foods “kill cancer.”
-They don’t.
+I still have to slow down to pronounce it correctly: [kroo-sif-er-uhs].
+This does not mean these foods "kill cancer."
+They don't.
 What the evidence supports is more restrained: cruciferous vegetables contain compounds that can modulate pathways involved in cancer growth, detoxification, inflammation, and cellular stress.
 In other…

 More